 Mary Manning (b.
 1972, Alton, IL) is an artist living and working in New York City.
-She began taking photos of her everyday encounters while living in San Francisco in the 90’s.
-Her subjects include dance performances, the plastic partition between street and inside a bodega, trees, lovers, plastic bags.
-She weaves together the invisible relationships that happen between the visible subjects.
+They began taking photos of their everyday encounters while living in San Francisco in the 90’s.
+Their subjects include dance performances, the plastic partition between street and inside a bodega, trees, lovers, weather.
+She weaves together the invisible relationships that happen between visible subjects.

-Peradam Press published her first book, First Impressions of Greece, in 2014.
-She has run the website Unchanging Window since 2006.
+Peradam Press published their first book, First Impressions of Greece, in 2014.
+They have run the website Unchanging Window since 2006.